-39. Order for forfeiture of assets.- (1) Where the Special Court convicts an accused under section 13, or sentences him to imprisonment for 'one year or more], the Director-General or an officer authorised by him may request the said Court by an application in writing alongwith a list of the assets of the convict or, as the case may be, his associates, relatives or any other person holding or possessing such assets on his behalf, for forfeiture thereof.
+39; Order for forfeiture of assets.-(1) Where the Special Court convicts an accused under section 13, or sentences him to imprisonment for more than three years, the Director-General or an officer authorised by him may request the said Court by an application in writing alongwith a list of the assets of the convict or, as the case may be, his associates, relatives or any other person holding or possessing such assets on his behalf, for forfeiture thereof.

-(2) Where the Special Court is satisfied that any assets specified in the list referred to in sub-section (1) were derived, generated or obtained in contravention of section 12 or are liable to be forfeited under section 19, it may order that such assets shall stand forfeited to the Federal Government ![and shall vest in that Government free from all encumbrances]:
+(2) Where the Special Court is satisfied that any assets specified in the list referred to in sub-section (1) were derived. generated or obtained in contravention of section 12 or are liable to be forfeited under section 19, it may order that such assets shall stand forfeited to the Federal Government :